 |ASL EYE-TRAC||Head||Cognition in Action Facility, Australian Hearing Hub||Northern Digital (NDI) Optotrak||Monocular||320Hz|

-Each remote system is by default setup for use with a chin-rest or in the remote configuration.
-Change between one or the other requires changing the lens that is installed in the system and needs to be organised with the eye-tracking oversight committee in-advance of booking subjects.
+Each remote system is by default setup for use with a chin-rest.
+Change between head-stabilised and free motion configurations requires changing the lens that is installed in the system and needs to be organised with Dr Nathan Caruana in-advance of booking subjects.

 EyeLink II head-mounted eye-tracker